how long does a divorce take

 What is the residency requirement to file for divorce in Utah?

 To file for divorce in Utah, the petitioner or respondent must have resided in the state for at least 6 months prior.
+Either you or your spouse must have lived in Utah for this period to meet the residency requirement.
 This is to make sure Utah courts have proper jurisdictional oversight.

 What if we mutually agree to divorce in Utah?

-If you and your spouse mutually agree to get a divorce in Utah, you can pursue a divorce by consent, also known as an uncontested or no-fault divorce.
-This is when both spouses consent to the divorce and agree on the terms without fighting over issues like asset division, alimony, or child custody.
+If the parties agree to get a divorce in Utah, you can pursue a divorce by consent, also known as an uncontested or no-fault divorce.
+This is when both spouses consent to the divorce and agree on the terms without fighting over issues like asset division, alimony, orย child custody.

 Bottom Line